 To read more about Charlotte Mason picture study and to see the other picture study aids I have available, click here.

-As a sidenote…. when we were deciding which Copley pieces to look at in our co-op last year, I asked one of my former art history professors which was his favorite Copley and he immediately replied with the flying squirrel. 🙂
+(As a sidenote…. when we were deciding which Copley pieces to look at in our co-op a few years ago, I asked one of my former art history professors which was his favorite Copley and he immediately replied with the flying squirrel. 😊)

-This 25-page picture study aid includes a brief summary of Copley’s childhood (from Famous Painters of America by Joseph Walker McSpadden ), key topics about six of his paintings, resources for further reading, and six printable versions of the paintings (without artist names or titles) at the end.
+This 25-page Picture Study Aid includes a brief summary of Copley’s childhood, key topics about seven of his paintings, resources for further reading (which you can also find on the Living Art Book Archive), and seven printable versions of the paintings (without artist names or titles) at the end.

-I used quite a few different books and online resources while I was researching this picture study aid (you can find them all in the Sources section of the PDF), but I think the best volume I can recommend is John Singleton Copley in America by Carrie Rebora (also available for free on Google books).
+I used quite a few different books and online resources while I was researching this Picture Study Aid, but I think the best volume I can recommend is John Singleton Copley in America by Carrie Rebora (also available for free on Google books).
 It’s a beautiful book that includes all of his early paintings in large format.